 All of my top picks rank well in lightfast tests, and I share more on their painting characteristics below.
 You can see what reds I keep in my own palette here, but when it comes to your own personal palette, the only rule is this: Choose the colors that you love and use!

 Note on swatches: Though I’ve made all attempts to be accurate, colors are extremely difficult to scan; please make allowances for monitor differences.
-All colors were swatched on Kilimanjaro #140 CP.
+All colors were swatched on bright white, cold-pressed, 100-percent cotton watercolor paper.
 Where applicable, I’ve included links that share more color information, additional swatches, and current pricing; some links are affiliates.